Glatzli/model_comparison_codes/README.md

 	-> calc slope angle with numpy and aspect with xDEM due to strange errors (ValueError: Surface fit and rugosity require the same X and Y resolution ((0.013980000000000005, 0.009879999999999977) was given).
+ 	This was required by: ['slope'].)
+		xDEM: created .tif file from topography data with rioxarray, added WGS84 projection attribute. right?

- 	This was required by: ['slope'].) works for AROME & ICON data
+  	-> works for AROME & ICON data

-Questions for next meeting:

-  -

-- maybe subset all models to have smaller datafiles? would save time each read in!
-Easy w.
-CDO -> would need to rewrite read in routines...
-   UM & WRF is anyway not working for extent with lat/lon...

-- calc VHD

-To Do:
-- create one file "general_calculations"? for slope angels and future stuff?
-- PCGP evaluation:
 	- Do I have to interpolate WRF-model in attrs of netCDF file: lambertian conformal?
 UM (which projection)?
-  - Would need uniform resolution of DEM and model... => rearrange DEM or use different one...
 	Is ICON data now on a regular lat/lon grid or in WGS84? to have a uniform grid interpolate all to lat lon as ICON tried to use rotated pole grid to have least error near Ibk
    	UM: rotated north pole: subtract rotated_latitude_longitude from coords to have regular grid
   	WRF: scipy 2d interpolation

-	would need:
-	Slope angle (β): The steepness of the terrain.
-	Slope aspect (γ): The orientation of the slope.

-	+ LU dataset? -> not that significant and LU info not possible, no measurements!
-  	-> just compare slope angle & slope aspect from 8 model grid points with real, DEM one calculate angle (numpy) & aspect ratio (xDEM) options:
+     	calculate angle (numpy) & aspect ratio (xDEM) options:
-  		- xDEM: created .tif file from topography data with rioxarray, added WGS84 projection attribute. wrong?

-  		(false Layout of weather models, not equal distance in lat-lon in DEM:
-  		ValueError: Surface fit and rugosity require the same X and Y resolution ((0.004166666666666668, 0.004166666666666669) was given).
-This was required by: ['slope']
-  		(saving geopot height of each model as .tiff) https://richdem.readthedocs.io/en/latest/python_api.html#richdem.TerrainAttribute
-			=> calculate slope with numpy and aspect with xDEM? would work... compute everything in "calculate_slope"-function.
-Problems with different file/data layout... (before nc file, now tif file for aspect w xDEM...)

-    		- RichDEM: failed installation, probably same as xDEM
-  		- Google earth engine: complicated ...  https://developers.google.com/earth-engine/apidocs/ee-terrain-aspect#colab-python)
    	- Am I calculating it right? paper says: choose 4 GPs which least deviate from the meas. site.
 But I'm doing that with my AD calcs, right?

-- find extent of CAP: look at 2m temperature => get overview of valley in models
+- maybe subset all models to have smaller datafiles? would save time each read in!
+Easy w.
+CDO -> would need to rewrite read in routines...
+   UM & WRF is anyway not working for extent with lat/lon...
+- create one file "general_calculations"? for slope angels and future stuff?
+- calc VHD

+Questions for next meeting:

+To Do:
 - heat budget calc:
 	- find extent: look at 2m temperature => get overview of valley res.
 - model topogrpahy: files: AROME_geopot_height_3dlowest_level.nc saved with "lat" & "lon"